English to German, German to English as well as multiple other languages...

 Our German linguists have the experience and professional background necessary to provide high-quality document translation and professional interpreting services for a wide range of specialist fields.

 We cover a variety of legal material and documents including, but not limited to: letters, legal documents, contracts, summonses, evidentiary documents, statements, patents and more.

 Our medical interpreters are closely acquainted with medical terminology ensuring they deliver informed, precise and efficient interpreting in this highly specialised sector.

 Our German medical translators are all native speakers of your target language and often hold a degree or certificate in the medical sciences.

-We cover locations in German-speaking countries and across the globe.
+Our German interpreters cover locations across the globe.
 For some of the most popular cities we cover, please see below.
-If the location you require is not listed, chances are we will still cover it - please contact us directly.
+For other countries and cities our German interpreters cover, please click here to see our list of locations for German interpreters worldwide.
+If the location you require is not listed here, chances are we will still cover it - please contact us directly.